nathanpotter17/Layer-W/engine/research/beta/layerwV0.1.4.md

 - Total Memory Limit is 4GB.
 Fixed resolution 1080 x 720.
 Max texture size is 2k, high quality maps should only be used only on critical assets.

-### Build System

-- Cargo, Bash, wasm-bindgen, wasm-opt, wasm-pack, wasmtime, wasm32-unknown-unknown & / or wasm32-wasip1/p2, x86_64-pc-windows-msvc, x86_64-unknown-linux-gnu.

 ### Host Runtimes

-- Windows, Linux, Browser, Wasmtime, WAMR https://github.com/bytecodealliance/wasm-micro-runtime/tree/main
+- Windows, Linux, Browser, Wasmtime, [WAMR](https://github.com/bytecodealliance/wasm-micro-runtime/tree/main)
 - More Native platforms & functionality may be supported pending WASI improvements (TBD)

-## Feature Parity
+### Feature Parity

 - Shared Business Logic: All core algorithms and business logic are in platform-agnostic Rust code.
 - Platform Adapters: Adapter layers via cfg provide the same capabilities through different implementations.